sparisi/gym_minatar/README.md

       <br>
       This game is <b>partially observable</b>, because observations don't encode shooting cooldown time.
 However, most of the time this can be inferred by how far the player bullet has traveled.
+Also, note that aliens speed can be inferred from how far they have moved down.
     </td>
   </tr>
 </table>